 (3) The registrar may on adopting a new form of registered number make such changes of existing registered numbers as appear necessary.

-(4) A change of [the registered number of a UK establishment] has effect from the date on
+(4) A change of [the registered number of a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.